japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-EventTimeStatsAccum.md

 `add` simply requests the <<currentStats, EventTimeStats>> to <<EventTimeStats-add, add>> the given `v` value.

-NOTE: `add` is used exclusively when `EventTimeWatermarkExec` physical operator is requested to <<spark-sql-streaming-EventTimeWatermarkExec.adoc#doExecute, execute and generate a recipe for a distributed computation (as a RDD[InternalRow])>>.
+NOTE: `add` is used exclusively when `EventTimeWatermarkExec` physical operator is requested to <<spark-sql-streaming-EventTimeWatermarkExec.md#doExecute, execute and generate a recipe for a distributed computation (as a RDD[InternalRow])>>.

 === [[EventTimeStats]] EventTimeStats